What is trigger finger?

 The physician may refer the patient to a hand therapist for non-operative and post-surgical treatment.
 For non-operative treatment, the certified hand therapist has specialized training to fabricate a custom orthosis to rest the finger, and to teach the patient exercises to avoid stiffness during the healing process.
 The certified hand therapist will also discuss ways to modify activities while the finger is healing.
 Hand therapy following surgery will improve range of motion, and teach the patient how to regain the function of the hand.

-If you are struggling with trigger finger, contact Hand in Hand Rehabilitation in Carle Place & Manhattan for a visit and let’s get you on the road to recovery.
+If you are struggling with trigger finger, contact Hand in Hand Rehabilitation in Manhattan & Carle Place, NY for a visit and let’s get you on the road to recovery.